AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt3-dividing-profiles.md

          }
 {% endhighlight %}

 For the `:cljs` profile, we'll need the standard `:cljsbuild` information.
-Additionally, the sample base project uses `speclj` for testing so we'll see some syntax necessary for speclj as well.
+Additionally, the sample base project uses `speclj` for testing so we'll see some syntax necessary for Speclj as well.

 {% highlight clojure linenos %}
          :cljs {:dependencies [[org.clojure/clojurescript "0.0-2014"] ;necessary for current version of speclj